dalyw01/Docker-Learning/README.md

 ```
 docker run ubuntu = creates an ubuntu container with random name (will download if image is not on machine already)
 docker run --name LOL ubuntu = runs an ubuntu container with my custom name "LOL"
-docker run -it ubuntu bash
+docker run -it ubuntu bash = if no --name, a random name will be assigned from docker
 ```
 ## Juicier commands
 - **-v** mounts a file or drive